macthomasengineering/MteEVAL-b4x-library/README.md

 ##Codeblocks

 MteEval implements a single class named Codeblock.
-MteEval's codeblock inherits the syntax from the venerable 1990's xBase compiler Clipper 5 where the construct originated.
-Codeblocks begin with an open brace, followed by an optional parameter list between pipes, then the expression, and end with a closing brace.
+MteEval's codeblock adopts the syntax from the venerable 1990's xBase compiler Clipper 5 where the construct began.
+Codeblocks start with an open brace, followed by an optional parameter list between pipes, then the expression, and end with a closing brace.

 ```clipper
 {|<parameters>|<expression>}